 This state law has been in effect since 1860, according to the Post.
 Back in the day, anyone who was overheard cursing in public were fined $1 per offense.

 Believe it or not, potty-mouthed Virginians still get charged for this crime, although those charges are few and far between.
 While the statewide stats are hard to find, police fined just three people for cursing over the past two years in one county of 230,000 residents.
+It’s important to be cautious of new laws when you cross state lines, but this shocking percent of Americans swear they’ve never left their home state!

 No need to watch your language these days, then.
 Even the state’s lawmakers understand.
 “When you’re working [with] cows and a 1,400-pound animal doesn’t do what you want it to, or steps on your feet, every once in a while something colorful comes out of your mouth,” Michael Webert, a Virginia state lawmaker and farmer, said.